-Midlothian council could look at setting up a company like

-Bristol energy ( it is owned by Bristol council )

-Encourage solar power harnessing; make it compulsory to

-have solar panels on every new build (houses/shops/offices)

-There needs to be electric points put in around council

-house so people can move on to electric cars.

-Ban Pre-payment meters for low income households, they

-place people in even more poverty, the prices are

-astronomical and people especially pensioners scared to put

-heating on

-Solar panels should be promoted, community vegetable

-growing patches should be everywhere.
-All council unkempt

-•

-E How areas should be planted with wildflower

-5. How Better and cheaper public transport

-should

-resources

-and .

-services

-be

-directed to

-improve

-fuel

-poverty,

-energy

-efficiency

-and

-climate

-change in

-your local

-area?

-Establishing more public car electric charging

-Focus on the most deprived areas first before updating

-services for the most recently built properties

-Offer loans to residents to put in better insulation, double

-glazing and solar panels

-More car sharing schemes and park and rides.
-Help with

-getting better energy deals for those in difficulty.

-Cycling paths and secure bike lock up option facilities at

-train stations.

-Workshops, tools and resources

-· · · · · · · · · · · · · · · · · · ·

-Encourage residents to take care of local landscape, maybe

-offer incentives that boosts the community?

-More community based services to encourage education

-and accountability.
-Less dependence on the council as a

-whole

-Access to bikes
+12. Ban Pre-payment meters for low income households, they place people in even more poverty, the prices are astronomical and people especially pensioners scared to put heating on Changeworks/Home Energy Scotland can provide advice to those with storage heaters.
+13. Solar panels should be promoted, community vegetable growing patches should be everywhere.
+All council unkempt areas should be planted with wildflower Noted.
+Your local Councillor should be able to provide details of local initiative and plans for your area.
+14. Midlothian Council was the first Local Authority to implement the 'Tenancy and Citizenship Group Award' run by support workers in the council supported accommodation units.
+The course consists of modules which aim to provide young people with the skills to maintain their own tenancies - does this include managing their own energy/heating?
+2. How should resources and services be directed to improve fuel poverty, energy efficiency and climate change in your local area?
+15. Better and cheaper public transport The Travel Team can be contacted to discuss future plans for public transport: travelteam@midlothian.gov.uk 16.
+Establishing more public car electric charging17.
+Focus on the most deprived areas first before updating Noted - see response no.11 Noted services for the most recently built properties Offer loans to residents to put in better insulation, double glazing and solar panels Changeworks and Home Energy Scotland can provide information on grants and incentives for private households.
+19. More car sharing schemes and park and rides.
+Help with getting better energy deals for those in difficulty.
+Changeworks and Home Energy Scotland can provide details of energy efficient travel schemes.
+20. Cycling paths and secure bike lock up option facilities at train stations.
+Noted.
+21. Workshops, tools and resources Noted 22.
+Encourage residents to take care of local landscape, maybe offer incentives that boosts the community?
+Noted - see response no.6 23.
+More community based services to encourage education and accountability.
+Less dependence on the council as a whole Noted - see response no.6 24.
+Access to bikes Noted - see response to no.18.